Updating Cart For Gift...

 One seized the skiff, the other the sailors!

-I will not be so irreverent as to claim that the great Victor Hugo in his sublime Oceono Nox, mentioned the deck trousers, but I, through the meanders of my imagination in battle, I cannot help but see and recall why the deck trousers were able to improve the lot of fishermen and sailors.
+I will not be so irreverent as to claim that the great Victor Hugo in his sublime Oceono Nox, evoked the deck trousers, but I, through the meanders of my imagination in battle, I cannot help but see and recall why the deck trousers were able to improve the lot of fishermen and sailors.

 I wanted, in turn, to bring this garment into your wardrobe.
-The paths of inspiration are mysterious; in the "forest of symbols" dear to Baudelaire, which I evoked when telling you about the Marinière, there is no doubt that the image of my Mother in 1970 nonchalantly wearing bridge pants and a hippie blouse - or almost!
+The paths of inspiration are mysterious; in the "forest of symbols" dear to Baudelaire, which I evoked when telling you about the Marinière, there is no doubt that the image of my Mother in 1970 nonchalantly wearing bridge trousers and a hippie blouse - or almost!
 Psychedelic vapors being much less her subject than the joy of living! - has made its pretty way into the labyrinth of my inspiration.

 The silhouette of the magnificent Françoise Hardy was undoubtedly not unrelated to my pencil stroke.